DBInstance

 Optional | boolean

-A value that indicates whether the DB instance is publicly accessible.
+Specifies whether the DB instance is publicly accessible.

-of the DB instance’s VPC.
-Access to the DB instance is ultimately controlled
+address.
+Access to the DB instance is ultimately controlled by the security

-security group assigned to the DB instance doesn’t permit it.
+assigned to the DB instance doesn’t permit it.

 When the DB instance isn’t publicly accessible, it is an internal DB instance